 Your bank account will also need enough to cover the application fee, broker's fee, first month’s rent, and security deposit.

 5. Being discerning is helpful.

 Unfortunately, fraud and deception are common in real estate.
 There is little regulation of apartment listings in most cities and a lack of enforcement when deception happens.
-An investigation by The Council of the City of New York found that nearly one in three brokers (31%) admitted that they would charge a broker fee for apartments they posted as “no broker fee.”
-Most of these agents charged one month’s rent or between 10-15% brokers fee.
+An investigation by The Council of the City of New York found that nearly 1 in 3 brokers (31%) admitted that they would charge a broker fee for apartments they posted as “no broker fee.”
+Most of these agents charged one month’s rent or between 10-15% broker's fee.
 Others tried to camouflage the fee by increasing rent numbers or adding in other hidden costs.

-You can also always negotiate the brokers fee before you start working with them (to lower the typical 15% brokers fee).
+You can also always negotiate the broker's fee before you start working with them (to lower the typical 15% broker fee).